The Archean Eon – appearance of life

-About 1.8 Gya, all these cratons collided and coalesced to form the supercontinent Columbia had been formed.
+By about 1.8 Gya, all these cratons had collided and coalesced to form the supercontinent Columbia.
 Since it was situated on the equator, its interior was hot and dry.
 There were therefore no or few ice caps and ocean levels were relatively high.

 Around 1.6 Gya, Ur split off from Columbia and a new sea formed between them.
 Since they were still at the equator, ice remained low and ocean levels high.

 About 1.2 Gya, a new supercontinent now called Rodinia was forming, again near the equator, so its interior was again hot, dry and lifeless and no sediments were formed.
 Evidence for Rodinia comes from the so-called Grenville orogeny, rocks of which are found in the cratons of all current continents.
 Also, the absence of sedimentary rocks from this period suggests an absence of shallow seas, which would have been the case if there was only one supercontinent.
-Rodinia was surrounded by a single superocean now called Mirovia.
-Somewhere around 700 Mya, Rodinia may have broken apart and then reformed with the pieces in a different order to form another supecontinent, Pannotia, which only lasted about 60 million years before It broke up in term.
+Rodinia now was surrounded by a single superocean called Mirovia.
+About 850 to 800 Mya Rodinia broke apart and then, somewhere around 700 Mya, it may have reformed with the pieces in a different order to form another supercontinent, Pannotia, which only lasted about 60 million years before It broke up in term.

 Reconstruction of the supercontinent Rodinia, by John Goodge [Public domain], via Wikimedia Commons